BlackGhost0051/Nephilos/README.md

 ![](./app/src/main/res/mipmap-xxxhdpi/ic_launcher.webp "Nephilos")

-Android set of tools for working with the network (need ROOT).
+Nephilos is a set of Android networking tools for advanced network management and testing.
+Root access is required for these features, as they provide low-level access to networking capabilities and perform actions that require system-level permissions.

 # Content